 Lower Your Expectations of Yourself

 This is not the time to be a super parent.
-You would not expect perfection in yourself if you were physically ill.
-Don’t expect it now.
+You should not expect perfection in yourself when it comes to bipolar and parenting.
 You will get well one step at a time.

 Try to keep everything simple.
 No need to cook lavish meals.
 Order take out.
 Prepare meals that are easy to make.